JibAb96/Luxe-Hotel/README.md

 ### Footer
 - This feature allows the user to:
     - Navigate to any of the hotel's social media pages.
-    - See the payment methods the hotel accepts
+    - See the payment methods the hotel accepts.
-    - See the hotels contact details
+    - See the hotels contact details.

 ![Luxe Hotel footer screenshot](/frontend/src/docs-images/Luxe-Hotel-Footer.png)
 ### Future Features